 We operate a staged admissions process for this course with selection deadlines throughout the year.

-Please see our How to Apply page for full details and the application deadlines for each stage.
+Please read our How to Apply page for full details, including application deadlines and what to include with your application.

-If you're unsure about the application process, contact the admissions team for help.
+If you're still unsure about the application process, contact the admissions team for help.